jacquelinegarrahan/MD_SurrogateModel_Demo_20200206/README.md

 It may be necessary to add a path to the epics installation in your .bashrc or .bash_profile

 Please contact Lipi Gupta, lgupta@slac.stanford.edu if you have further issues

+NOTE: version of scikit-learn & scalar load

+## Development

+In addition to the project environmment a .yml file has been included for a development environment `environment-dev.yml`.
+If using this library, you can also make use of the package pre-commit hooks, which will format the code using black formatting (https://github.com/psf/black) before committing to the actual package.

+These can be set up by running the following command inside the `online-surrogate-model-dev` conda environment:
+`pre-commit install`